MrMethor/tboi-basic/README.md

 24.1.2023

-My 1st year Java class university project based on video game The Binding Of Isaac.
+1st year Java class university project based on video game The Binding Of Isaac.

 Manager, Canvas and Image serving as the "engine" provided by the tutor.